rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 Now that I am in my thirties, concerns like careers, mortgages, and starting a family are much less abstract than a decade ago.
 While I seem to finally have my career figured out, I’ve made little progress with the other two.
 Mortgages, at least, have been on my mind lately more so than skiing.

 I’ve largely glossed over a major factor that can instantly flip outdoor drive on its head: accidents.
 A life-changing injury, or losing a loved one to an avalanche, can instantly upend ambition.
+I have been fortunate to remain relatively unscathed in my outdoor adventures thus far, and knew (not all that well) two people who died in the mountains.
 I hope all my discussion of changing ski motivation from a perspective of good health does not come across as insensitive here.

 ---

 To quote a long-since-forgotten ski movie, a skier reflected that “In a world where a lot of things are soul crushing, skiing is something that has a lot of soul.”
 I lived by these words for the better part of a decade.

 Five years ago, a heavy forward bias in my ski ambition perhaps overshadowed other areas in my life.
 Lately, however, things seem to have plateaued, to have reached a state of dynamic equilibrium: my desire to spend time outside has met with increasing pulls from other pursuits.
-Perhaps all this windy philosophizing is to arrive at no more hackneyed a conclusion than “everything in moderation.”
+Perhaps all this windy philosophizing is to arrive at no more hackneyed a conclusion than finding balance between different priorities in life, than having everything in moderation.

-The thing with chemical reactions, though, is that if you combine the right reactants, you can produce valuable white powder.
+My high school chemistry teacher remarked that a (slightly gruesome) real-world example of chemical equilibrium would be to put a rat in an airtight jar for a month.
+Breathing, digesting, and contracting muscles are all transient biochemical processes that work against steady-state equilibrium as they all continually change in time.
+When such processes reach a point of no longer varying in time we will have thus reached the ultimate form of equilibrium—death.
+TODO

 ## Ideas

--   Leave rat in a jar for a month.
--   An imbalance of priorities in your life
 -   Quotation about a weekend simply dull Summit Fever
 -   It has been said that a typical backcountry skier is a 27-year-old male (forgot where I read that).
 I’d go even further to say that they are also likely an engineer.

-Now, I live in a town rampant with many who have a similar Peter Pan syndrome.
+-   Now, I live in a town rampant with many who have a similar Peter Pan syndrome.

 Essay time.
-This one is for anyone who has spent years chasing a dream but wasn’t sure where exactly where it would take them.
-Enjoy!
+This one is for anyone who has spent years chasing a dream but wasn’t sure where exactly it would take them.
+Hope you enjoy it!